Generic name: aspirin, butalbital, and caffeine [ AS-pir-in, byoo-TAL-bi-tal, KAF-een ]

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Taking this medicine with other drugs that make you sleepy can worsen this effect.
-Ask your doctor before taking aspirin, butalbital, and caffeine with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.
+Taking Butalbital Compound with other drugs that make you sleepy or slow your breathing can cause dangerous side effects or death.
+Ask your doctor before taking a sleeping pill, narcotic pain medicine, prescription cough medicine, a muscle relaxer, or medicine for anxiety, depression, or seizures.

-You should not use aspirin, butalbital, and caffeine if you have used an MAO inhibitor in the past 14 days.
+You should not use Butalbital Compound if you have used an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
 MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, tranylcypromine, and others.